rupexx/rupexx/README.md

 WELCOME TO MY GITHUB PROFILE!!

-* 🌍  I'm based in India.
+* 🌍  I'm based in Kolkata, India.
 * ✉️  You can contact me at [mr.rupexx@gmail.com](mailto:mr.rupexx@gmail.com)

 ### Skills